 Push notification is an excellent tool to engage and retain the users.
 They are small clickable messages that appear on the device screen and are intended to lure the customers back to the website.

+Push notifications for retail industry are more than vital.
 Retailers can directly communicate with their target audiences in real time.

 They are supported by browsers like Chrome, Firefox, Safari etc. and can be accessed through mobiles, tablets and desktops.
 This means that the retailers have a wider scope of reaching out to their users across all channels.